 "Shoppers can support specific sellers by sharing their favorite shops on social media or "favoriting' them on their Etsy accounts, which makes it easy to locate the shops whenever they are ready to make a purchase and signs them up for on-sale notifications," Isom Johnson says.

-Here are just a few Black-owned Etsy shops to support this month and all year long.
+Here are just a few Black-owned Etsy shops to support all year long.

 Self-described as an "eclectic homeware brand rooted in African expression," Bespoke Binny is all about bringing more joy into interior design and decor.
 The shop carries lamp shades, aprons, oven mitts, napkins, and more — all in bright prints inspired by Ghanian aesthetics.